rohanshiloh/haskell-code/README.md

  ### LAPACK is built on top of BLAS and provides higher-level routines for solving linear algebra problems.
  ### BLAS and LAPACK are widely used in scientific computing, machine learning, and data analysis.
  ### To install BLAS and LAPACK on macOS using Homebrew, you can use the following commands:
- brew install openblas
- brew install lapack
+ - `brew install openblas`
+ - `brew install lapack`
- openblas is keg-only, which means it was not symlinked into /opt/homebrew, because macOS provides BLAS in Accelerate.framework.
+ - openblas is keg-only, which means it was not symlinked into /opt/homebrew,
+ - because macOS provides BLAS in Accelerate.framework.
  ### For compilers to find openblas you may need to set:
-  export LDFLAGS="-L/opt/homebrew/opt/openblas/lib $LDFLAGS"
-  export CPPFLAGS="-I/opt/homebrew/opt/openblas/include $CPPFLAGS"
+ - `export LDFLAGS="-L/opt/homebrew/opt/openblas/lib $LDFLAGS"`
+ - `export CPPFLAGS="-I/opt/homebrew/opt/openblas/include $CPPFLAGS"`
  ### and for the Haskell compiler to find openblas you may need to set:
-  export PKG_CONFIG_PATH="/opt/homebrew/opt/openblas/lib/pkgconfig $PKG_CONFIG_PATH"
+ - `export PKG_CONFIG_PATH="/opt/homebrew/opt/openblas/lib/pkgconfig $PKG_CONFIG_PATH"`

- lapack is keg-only, which means it was not symlinked into /opt/homebrew, because macOS provides LAPACK in Accelerate.framework.
+ - lapack is keg-only, which means it was not symlinked into `/opt/homebrew`,
+ - because macOS provides LAPACK in Accelerate.framework.
+ - For compilers to find lapack you may need to set:
+ -  `export LDFLAGS="-L/opt/homebrew/opt/lapack/lib $LDFLAGS"`
+ -  `export CPPFLAGS="-I/opt/homebrew/opt/lapack/include $CPPFLAGS"`
- For compilers to find lapack you may need to set: export LDFLAGS="-L/opt/homebrew/opt/lapack/lib $LDFLAGS" export CPPFLAGS="-I/opt/homebrew/opt/lapack/include $CPPFLAGS" and for the Haskell compiler to find lapack you may need to set: export PKG_CONFIG_PATH="/opt/homebrew/opt/lapack/lib/pkgconfig $PKG_CONFIG_PATH" ==> Summary
+ - and for the Haskell compiler to find lapack you may need to set:
+ -  `export PKG_CONFIG_PATH="/opt/homebrew/opt/lapack/lib/pkgconfig $PKG_CONFIG_PATH"`
+ - ==> Summary
-  /opt/homebrew/Cellar/lapack/3.12.1: 30 files, 16.2MB
+ -  `/opt/homebrew/Cellar/lapack/3.12.1`: 30 files, 16.2MB